Self-Hosting Guide

 Overview

-This guide explains how to self-host Oko in a standalone setup.
-It covers how to run each service locally or on servers and the recommended boot order.
+This guide covers how to run each service locally or on servers and the recommended boot order for a standalone setup.
+For prerequisites, build steps, and tooling, see Development Setup.

 Components (to run)